E5Anant/JARVIS/README.md

 - Google Generative AI (Gemini) for reasoning and vision, image generation (nano banana 🍌)
 - UnisonAI for the agent/tool framework
 - Selenium, DuckDuckGo/Google search, OpenCV, PyAutoGUI and friends
-- ElevenLabs for advanced TTS capabilities and film accurate voices
 - You, for trying it out and giving feedback!